-The Butte Highlands gold mine was an historic lode producer from 1937 until the War Production Board forced its closure in 1942.
-Total production is estimated at approximately 60,000 ounces of gold.
-The property was later explored by Battle Mountain, Placer Dome, ASARCO, and Orvana in the 1980s and 1990s which, in total, drilled nearly 100,000 feet at Butte Highlands, prior to its acquisition by Timberline in 2007.
+Butte Highlands was an historic lode mine that produced an estimated 60,000 ounces of gold from 1937 until its closure at the onset of WWII.
+The property was later explored by Battle Mountain, Placer Dome, ASARCO, and Orvana in the 1980s and 1990s which, in total, drilled more than 30,000 meters prior to its acquisition by Timberline Resources Corporation in 2007.

-Following significant mine development paid for by Highland Mining, Timberline conducted a 53,000-foot underground diamond drilling program at Butte Highlands in 2011 to more precisely outline the first several years of forecast production, focusing on the upper portion of the “Old Mill Block” which has dimensions of approximately 275 feet along strike, 1100 feet down dip, and a mineralized thickness of 8 to 15 feet.
-The program returned many significant mineralized intercepts, including a highlight of 14.5 feet grading 6.77 ounces of gold per ton.
+In 2011, BHJV completed an underground exploration ramp and a 16,000-meter underground core drilling program to support mine modeling, focusing on the upper portion of the “Old Mill Block” which is approximately 85 metes along strike, 335 meters down dip, and has a mineralized thickness of 2.5 to 4.5 meters.
+The program returned many significant mineralized intercepts, including a highlight of 4.4 meters grading 232 gpt gold.

 The project has experienced significant timeline delays due, in part, to miscalculations of the permitting process and other technical issues.
-Permitting has advanced more effectively in recent years with the following critical milestones successfully achieved:
+Permitting has advanced more effectively from 2013 to 2015, with the following critical milestones successfully achieved:

-In July 2013, the Montana DEQ issued the final MPDES water discharge permit;
+- In 2013, the Montana Department of Environmental Quality (“DEQ”) issued the final Montana Pollutant Discharge Elimination System (“MPDES”) water discharge permit;

-In January 2015, the Montana DEQ authorized BHJV to construct and operate an underground gold mine (still subject to approval and payment of bonds) by publishing positive Record of Decision on Final Environmental Impact Statement;
+- In 2015, the Montana DEQ authorized BHJV to construct and operate an underground gold mine by publishing a positive Record of Decision on the Final Environmental Impact Statement (“EIS”);

-In October 2015, the U.S. Forest Service released its Final Decision Notice on haul road with a Finding of No Significant Impacts.
+- Also in 2015, the U.S. Forest Service (“USFS”) released its Final Decision Notice on haul road with a Finding of No Significant Impacts.

-The Butte Highlands property covers approximately 1,310 acres and includes 11 patented claims, 65 unpatented lode mining claims, and 20 unpatented mill-site claims.
+IN 2016 NJMC purchased Timberline’s 50-percent interest in BHJV.
+The property covers approximately 1,310 acres and includes 11 patented claims, 65 unpatented lode mining claims, and 20 unpatented mill-site claims.
 BHJV owns all of the unpatented lode mining claims and unpatented mill-site claims, along with mineral and/or surface rights to certain of the patented claims, with other mineral and/or surface rights held via lease agreements with a third party.